-Once the video has finished downloading, you can find it in the destination folder or right-click it in 4K Video Downloader and select ‘Play.'
-Unless you adjust the settings, the video will stay in this list until you choose to remove it – even if you close and restart the software.
+Once the video is downloaded, you can find it in the destination folder or right-click it in the 4K Video Downloader and select ‘Play.'
+Unless you adjust the settings, the video will stay in this list until you choose to remove it ? even if you close and restart the software.

 1. Install TubeMate manually

-TubeMate is one of the most popular tools for downloading YouTube videos on Android smartphones.
-It’s really easy to use and has the features you need without any unnecessary extras.
+TubeMate is one of the most popular tools that allow you to download YouTube videos on Android smartphones.
+It's straightforward to use and has the features you need without any unnecessary extras.

-Open up ‘Settings' and go to ‘Security'.
-Scroll down to where it says ‘Unknown sources', tap the toggle to turn this setting on.
-Now, on your Android device visit the TubeMate YouTube Downloader website and select one of the verified sites to download it from.
+Open up ‘Settings' and go to ‘Security.
+Scroll down to where it says ‘Unknown sources,' and tap the toggle to turn this setting on.
+Now, on your Android device, visit the TubeMate YouTube Downloader?website and select one of the verified sites to download it from.

 2. Choose a video to download